VladanVaskovic/directid-task/README.md

 - Custom rendering of pagination arrows is implemented using the itemRender prop.
 - The module is lightweight and provides smooth pagination for a seamless user experience.

+### date-fns

+[date-fns](https://date-fns.org/) is a popular JavaScript library for manipulating and formatting dates.
+It provides a set of simple and functional utilities for handling various date-related operations.
+In this project, I have used `date-fns` to format the transaction dates in a user-friendly format and perform date-related calculations.

+### currency-symbol-map

+I used [currency-symbol-map](https://www.npmjs.com/package/currency-symbol-map) to provide a mapping of currency codes to currency symbols.
+It simplifies the process of displaying currency symbols based on currency codes, which is especially useful when working with international transactions or multi-currency applications.

 ## Improvements and Enhancements

 ### UI/UX Considerations: